chetankansal04/chetankansal04/README.md

 # 💫 About Me:
-I am a btech final year student.<br>Iam learning Java full stack development.<br>Frontend from javascript and react js framework with redux.<br>backend with java and springboot framework.<br>Iam looking for internships and fresher jobs.<br>I have developed real life project like shopping cart and other.<br>
+I am a final-year BTech student passionate about Java full stack development.<br> My expertise includes building dynamic frontend applications using JavaScript, React, and Redux, as well as robust backend systems with Java and Spring Boot.<br> I enjoy turning ideas into real-life projects, such as a fully functional shopping cart application.<br> I'm currently seeking internship and fresher job opportunities where I can apply my skills and continue to grow as a developer.

 ## 🌐 Socials: